-This page provides information on Hazus-MH's Flood Model, including new release features and success stories.
+This page provides information on the Hazus Flood Model, including new release features.
 This page is intended for Hazus users and other parties interested in using Hazus, specifically the Flood Model for flood mitigation and planning efforts.

-The Hazus-MH Flood Model allows planners and other practitioners to carry out a wide range of flood hazard analyses, including:
+The Hazus Flood Model allows planners and other practitioners to carry out a wide range of flood hazard analyses, including:

 - Studies of specific return intervals of floods (e.g., 100-year return interval).